resonant-frequency-studio/resilient-leadership-crm/README.md

 - Upload a CSV file with contact data
 - Choose to overwrite existing contacts or skip them
 - Monitor import progress in real-time

-### Viewing Analytics
-- Visit the dashboard to see visualizations of your contact data
-- Charts update automatically as you add or modify contacts
-- Hover over chart elements for detailed information

 ### Schedule & Calendar
 - Navigate to "Schedule" to view your calendar